PushSalsa/PushSalsa/README.md

-Future tool developer\n
+Future tool developer
-Learning C, Python and open to more\n
+Learning C, Python and open to more
 Looking forward to making cool stuff

 <!---